-Netlytic is a community-supported text and social networks analyzer that can automatically summarize and discover social networks from online conversations on social media sites.
-It is made by researchers for researchers, no programming/API skills required.
+Netlytic is a community-supported text and social networks analyzer that can automatically summarize and visualize public online conversations on social media sites.
+It is made for researchers by researchers, no programming/API skills required.

 With Netlytic you can:

-- capture data from social media sites (Twitter, Facebook, YouTube, Instagram, RSS Feed & text/csv file)
+- capture publicly available posts from social media sites or other sources (Twitter, YouTube, RSS Feed, or text/csv file)

 - Discover popular topics

-- Find & explore emerging themes of discussions
+- Find and explore emerging themes of discussions

-- Build, visualize and analyze online social networks using social network analysis
+- Build, visualize and analyze online communication networks using social network analysis

 - Map geo-coded social media data